Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Share:

-Deflate the tire, remove the valve core, and measure sealant for your tire size; shake the bottle and have a rag ready.
-For on-wheel injection, draw sealant into a syringe, push through the valve stem, reinstall the core, inflate, then spin and bounce the wheel to coat the interior.
-For off-wheel, pour sealant into the tire before reseating the bead.
-Check for leaks with soapy water and monitor pressure—keep going to learn tips for maintenance and troubleshooting.
+Deflate your tire completely and take out the valve core.
+Measure the right amount of sealant for your tire size.
+Shake the bottle well and grab a rag for any drips.
+For on-wheel injection, pull the sealant into a syringe and push it through the valve stem.
+Put the core back in, inflate the tire, then spin and bounce the wheel to spread it inside.
+For off-wheel, pour the sealant into the tire before you reseat the bead.
+Always check for leaks with soapy water and keep an eye on pressure.
+Read on for maintenance and troubleshooting tips.

 Quick Guide: Add Tubeless Sealant Step-by-Step